Gremagol/EneCMDList/Commands List.md

 ----------------|--------------|-------
 `.choose` | Chooses a thing from a list of things  | `.choose Get up;Sleep;Sleep more` `.8ball` | Ask the 8ball a yes/no question.  | `.8ball Is b1nzy a nice guy?`
-`.rps` | Play a game of Rocket-Paperclip-Scissors with Ene.  | `.rps scissors` `.rategirl` | Use the universal hot-crazy wife zone matrix to determine the girl's worth.
+`.rategirl` | Use the universal hot-crazy wife zone matrix to determine the girl's worth.
 It is everything young men need to know about women.
 At any moment in time, any woman you have previously located on this chart can vanish from that location and appear anywhere else on the chart.  | `.rategirl @SomeGurl`
-`.linux` | Prints a customizable Linux interjection  | `.linux Spyware Windows` `.leet` | Converts a text to leetspeak with 6 (1-6) severity levels  | `.leet 3 Hello` `.acrophobia` `.acro` | Starts an Acrophobia game.  | `.acro` or `.acro -s 30` `.cleverbot` | Toggles cleverbot session.
+`.linux` | Prints a customizable Linux interjection  | `.linux Spyware Windows` `.acrophobia` `.acro` | Starts an Acrophobia game.  | `.acro` or `.acro -s 30` `.cleverbot` | Toggles cleverbot session.
 When enabled, the bot will reply to messages starting with bot mention in the server.
 Custom reactions starting with %mention% won't work if cleverbot is enabled. **Bot owner only** | `.cleverbot`
 `.connect4` `.con4` | Creates or joins an existing connect4 game.
 2 players are required for the game.
 Objective of the game is to get 4 of your pieces next to each other in a vertical, horizontal or diagonal line.  | `.connect4`
 `.hangmanlist` | Shows a list of hangman term types.  | `.hangmanlist` `.hangman` | Starts a game of hangman in the channel.
 Use `.hangmanlist` to see a list of available term types.
 Defaults to 'all'.  | `.hangman` or `.hangman movies`
-`.hangmanstop` | Stops the active hangman game on this channel if it exists.  | `.hangmanstop` `.nunchi` | Creates or joins an existing nunchi game.
+`.hangmanstop` | Stops the active hangman game on this channel if it exists.  | `.hangmanstop` `.leet` | Converts a text to leetspeak with 6 (1-6) severity levels  | `.leet 3 Hello` `.nunchi` | Creates or joins an existing nunchi game.
 Users have to count up by 1 from the starting number shown by the bot.
-If someone makes a mistake (types an incorrent number, or repeats the same number) they are out of the game and a new round starts without them.
+If someone makes a mistake (types an incorrect number, or repeats the same number) they are out of the game and a new round starts without them.
 Minimum 3 users required.  | `.nunchi`
 `.pick` | Picks the currency planted in this channel.
 60 seconds cooldown.  | `.pick` `.plant` | Spend an amount of currency to plant it in this channel.
 Default is 1.
 (If bot is restarted or crashes, the currency will be lost)  | `.plant` or `.plant 5`
 `.gencurrency` `.gc` | Toggles currency generation on this channel.
 Every posted message will have chance to spawn currency.
 Chance is specified by the Bot Owner. (default is 2%) **Requires ManageMessages server permission.** | `.gc`